seasonedfish/blog/_posts/2022-05-29-a-new-data-model-for-pokesummary.md

 But, what about secondary type?
 A Pokémon might not have two types; in that case, `csv_row["secondary_type"]` would be an empty string.
-With enums, I initially thought I could have a `NO_TYPE = ""` member of the enum.
+With enums, I initially thought I'd have a `NO_TYPE = ""` member.
-However, it didn't make sense for `NO_TYPE` to show up when you iterated through `PokemonType`.
+However, it didn't make sense for `NO_TYPE` to show up when you iterated through the enum members.

-Looking this up, it seemed like the [consensus](https://stackoverflow.com/a/1795662) was that it's better to use a nullable, a variable set to `None` in the absence of a value.
+Looking this up, it seemed like the [consensus](https://stackoverflow.com/a/1795662) was that it's better to use a nullable: a variable set to `None` in the absence of a value.

 My initial code for this was probably the worst Python I've ever written.
 ```python